May 2 - June 23, 2019

 2043 College Way, Forest Grove, OR 97116

-Join artist Emily Miller for an interactive art installation and daily performance with 600+ pounds of "ghost net" fishing rope debris.
+Join artist Emily Miller for an interactive art installation with 1,000+ pounds of "ghost net" fishing rope debris.

 I'll be working in the gallery throughout the exhibit, making baskets on my sewing machine.

 Come create your own Mermaid crown and accessories in advance of the Portlandia 2019 Mermaid Parade!

 Artist Lucretia Hatfield leads participants in the creation of beautiful mermaid head dresses and more using ghost net material.

 Friday June 14th, 6 - 9pm ~ Wine & Cheese offered!